NVIDIA/ais-k8s/helm/authn/charts/aisauth-secrets/README.md

 ## Install order

-Install this chart **before** the `aisauth` chart: the `AIStoreAuth` webhook resolves every referenced `Secret` at admission and rejects the resource when one is missing.
+Use [`helmfile.yaml`](./helmfile.yaml) to install this chart before the `aisauth` chart.
+The `AIStoreAuth` webhook resolves every referenced `Secret` at admission and rejects the resource when one is missing.

-A supporting helmfile is a follow-up to enable this chart to be ran optionally ahead of the `aisauth` helmfile.

 ## Values